X16Community/x16-smc-bootloader/README.md

 enabled if you use a release including bootloader v3.

-- When updating the SMC from the Commander X16, you must first update the bootloader to v3 and after that you must also update the firmware.
+- When updating the SMC from the Commander X16, you must first update the bootloader to v3 and then you must also update the firmware.
 The fail-safe mechanism is not enabled if you only update the bootloader.

 The fail-safe relies on the reset vector (address 0x0000) jumping to